Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 ### 4 Point Bilinear

- Unfortunately more tricks for speed even with bilinear.
+ More tricks for speed even with bilinear.

 #### Four Corners
  The straightforward approach is to use weights to tug at the four corners of a unit square.
 For RGB, this requires 15 multiplications: